mcasto/nedb-man/README.md

 ```

 ## Note about in-browser usage
-I have not tested this in a browser.
-It *should* work because neDB and nedb-promises work in browsers.

-In a browser, the `location` parameter for the `createStore()` function can be an empty string since neDB will use `localStorage`, `IndexedDB`, or `WebSQL` (depending on the browser), and there is no physical location.
+As noted above, in a browser, the `location` parameter for the `create()` function can be an empty string since neDB will use `localStorage`, `IndexedDB`, or `WebSQL` (depending on the browser), and there is no physical location.

-You must specify a truthy `location` parameter for persistence, though.
+You must specify a truthy `location` parameter for persistence, though, otherwise it will create an in-memory-only store.

+## Documentation
+Full documentation for neDB can be found at [nedb](https://github.com/louischatriot/nedb).
+This wrapper only manages the list of stores, like a clearing house.
+Consequently, all of neDB's functionality is available.
+Since I prefer working with Promises to Cursors, it returns promises as described at [nedb-promises](https://github.com/bajankristof/nedb-promises).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.